 This document style work breakdown structure template provides background information around the project before delving into the traditional breakdown chart.
 It also includes a dictionary for the work breakdown so that all stakeholders can interpret the data from the same or similar perspective.
 The chart itself is simple and relies on the dictionary for a more in-depth interpretation.

 One of the integral components in calculating actual project cost is achieved through the accurate and complete record of time spent on specific project components.
-While traditional timecards or time entry systems allow employees to clock-in and out of work, project management specific timesheets allow each team member to breakdown their work by project, or even by task and subtask within a project.
+While traditional timecards or time entry systems allow employees to clock-in and out of work, project timeline timesheets allow each team member to breakdown their work by project, or even by task and subtask within a project.

 Having this kind of transparency in labor allows project leaders to accurately assess whether or not they are allocating time effectively.
 It also gives them a clear idea where they are in terms of the overall budget for labor.